 Water can act as a disease carrier if it is contaminated at the source.
-Moreover, a poor microbiological quality of water can affect gut health and lead to pathologic issues that affect production.
+Moreover, poor water quality can affect gut health and lead to pathologic issues that affect production.

-The microbiological quality at the water source must be monitored and samples should be taken at least once per year, but best is to have in place a good monitoring program.
+The microbiological quality at the water source must be monitored and samples should be taken at least once per year.
+The best option is to have in place a good monitoring program.
 This is even more important if water comes from surface sources.
-The sampling program should consider not only dripping sampling but swab sampling to evaluate the biofilm presence.
+The sampling program should consider not only drip sampling but swab sampling to evaluate the biofilm presence.

 Even if the water source is of excellent quality, chlorination or an alternative treatment is highly recommended.
-Treatment of surface water is compulsory.
+Treatment of surface water is mandatory.